Digital-Peak/DPFields/README.md

 INSTALLATION
 ------------
-Just install the downloaded zip file trough the Joomla extension manager and make sure the plugins are enabled.
+Just install the downloaded zip file through the Joomla extension manager and make sure the plugins are enabled.

 INTEGRATION